conan-io/docs/glossary.rst

    conanfile.txt
       It is a simplified version of the `conanfile.py` used only for consuming packages.
-It defines a list of packages to be consumed by a project and can also define the :ref:`generators<generators>` for the build system we are using and if we want to :ref:`import<imports_txt>` files from the dependencies, as shared libraries, executables or assets.
+It defines a list of packages to be consumed by a project and can also define the :ref:`generators<generators>` for the build system we are using, and if we want to :ref:`import<imports_txt>` files from the dependencies, as shared libraries, executables or assets.